Happy Alberta Day, fellow 'Albertians'! But don't count on having two days off in September

 To make this really work, of course, Kenney would have to legislatively adopt the formula of holding Alberta Day on the first Monday of September so that the UCP could pretend we were celebrating a different holiday on the same date everyone else was marking the accomplishments of labour.

 It's safe to assume that there's no way Kenney will give Albertans two days off in September.
-The premier's friends at Restaurants Canada are probably on the line right now making sure that's not the plan.
+The premier’s friends at Restaurants Canada were probably on the line pretty quickly making sure that wasn't not the plan.

 This has worked before, of course, as when the early Christian church decided to mark the birth of Jesus by adopting adopted the pagan practice of celebrating the winter solstice to mark the birth of a Jesus, which is said to have likely taken place around the end of June.